Service information for FY 20/21.

 Bundles include standard laptop and desktop computers selected from the list of Enterprise Standard devices adopted by Minnesota IT Services, plus workstation management, protection and support, and inventory management of hardware and software.
 Upgrade options are available.
 See details below.

-If you have questions about the service bundles, please contact your Client Services Management team.
+If you have questions about the service bundles, please contact your Relationship Management Team.

 Standard Desktop Bundles Include: